Skip to content

 We live in an increasingly individualistic culture where self-interest, personal rights, and "looking out for number one" are celebrated.
 Social media amplifies narcissism.
 Political polarization reduces complex human beings to ideological opponents.
 Entertainment often glorifies violence, mockery, and cruelty while treating kindness as weakness.
 Yet into this hard-hearted world, Jesus calls His followers to radical compassion (Matthew 9:36, Luke 10:33).

 Here's the challenge: How do we raise compassionate, empathetic children when culture screams the opposite?
 When kids are bullied for being "too sensitive," praised for being "tough," surrounded by cruelty masked as humor?
-The truth: Compassion and empathy aren't natural—they're CULTIVATED.
-We must INTENTIONALLY teach kids to see others' pain, feel with them, and ACT to help (Good Samaritan—Luke 10:25-37).
+The truth: Compassion and empathy aren't natural, they're CULTIVATED.
+We must INTENTIONALLY teach kids to see others' pain, feel with them, and ACT to help (the Good Samaritan, Luke 10:25-37).
 Compassion = Christ's heart in us (Colossians 3:12).

 "Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience."